Learn how to decorate a cake with these 10 easy steps! Yes even if you are a beginner, you can learn how to decorate a cake like a pro!

 We’ve all seen those beautiful cakes.

-You know the ones I’m talking about, the ones that are even and smooth and beautifully decorated.
-The ones with the straight edges, and the sprinkles put in just the right place and wonder how do they do it!?
+You know the ones I’m talking about.
+The ones that are even and smooth and beautifully decorated.
+Those ones with the straight edges, and the sprinkles put in just the right place and wonder how do they do it!?

 BEEN THERE.
 Actually was there for a while, but I made it out alive and I’m here to give you my top 10 tips to make your cakes look more professional!

-In the beginning I was wondering how to stack my layers, I was wondering how they always looked so even, I was wondering why the hell couldn’t my freaking cakes look the same-ughhhh!
+In the beginning of my cake decorating days I was mesmerized with how cake could be decorated in so many different ways.
+I wondered how to stack my layers and how the frosting always looked so even.
+But mostly, I was wondering why the hell couldn’t my freaking cakes look the same!

 Disclaimer: There are definitely ways (see below) to decorate beautiful cakes without special cake tools, but your cake life will be much easier if you have: